BjRo/Looking-for-Kaizen/source/_posts/2010-02-15-diving-into-the-storyteller-trunk-part-11-3-commands-strike-back.md

 to reflect the changes.
 Today I would like to conclude my trip through StoryTellers UI infrastructure with a look at how Commands are integrated into the Screen Activation Lifecycle.

-Some of my older posts on the topic showed that the component responsible for Screen activation and deactivation in StoryTeller is the ScreenConductor.
+Some of my older posts on the topic showed that the component responsible for Screen activation and deactivation in StoryTeller is the `ScreenConductor`.
-However, when the ScreenConductor activates or deactivates a Screen, it delegates a major part of work to the so called IShellService.
+However, when the `ScreenConductor` activates or deactivates a Screen, it delegates a major part of work to the so called `IShellService`.
-The only implementer of this interface, the ShellService, is just a little facade around three things.
+The only implementer of this interface, the `ShellService`, is just a little facade around three things.

-1. The ICommandbar, which is the main toolbar of StoryTeller,
+1. The `ICommandbar`, which is the main toolbar of StoryTeller,
-2. the IOptionsMenu, which is a kind of Shortcut menu for StoryTellers Commands and
+2. the `IOptionsMenu`, which is a kind of Shortcut menu for StoryTellers Commands and
-3. the IScreenObjectRegistry, which acts as a store  / front-end for the current Command registration.
+3. the `IScreenObjectRegistry`, which acts as a store  / front-end for the current Command registration.

 ``` csharp The ShellService